aarong/feedme-spec/README.md

   treat the conversation as `Handshaking`.
 The client must not transmit any other type of message to the server.

-- If the server is complying with the specification, the client will not receive any messages.
+- If the server is complying with the specification, then the client will not receive any messages.

 2. `Handshaking` - When the conversation is in this state...